khamidou/khamidou.github.io/_drafts/small_tasks.markdown

 ---
 Lately I've been focused on reducing a friction in my development environment.

-It began when I discovered that fabric lets you pass a password argument.
-Before using this option, I had to enter my password multiple times.
-This cut my deploy time from 2 minutes down to 30 sec.
+It began when I discovered that fabric lets you pass a password argument.[^fabric] Before using this option, I had to enter my password multiple times.
+This cut my deploy time from 2 minutes down to about 45 sec.

+I used to think making small improvements like this would be a waste of time partly because of this XKCD chart and partly because I can't be bothered to make the change[^rabbithole].

 ![Xkcd chart](/images/small_gains/is_it_worth_the_time.png)

-<small>(image courtesy of [XKCD](http://xkcd.com))</small>

 This sounds like a small change, but it's not.
 Development is all about feedback loops.
 For example, if deploying is a process which takes ten minutes of your life[^maven] during which you have to babysit a server chances are you won't do it often.